yfxie/jekpack/README.md

 Just create the config file at `config/jekyll.yml`.
 Jekpack will load both default and your configs at the same time.

 Any question not mentioned above?
-Open an issue.
+[Open an issue](https://github.com/yfxie/jekpack/issues).

+License
+---

+MIT